 The true description of the transit of Venus is written on 3 leafs and it is indicated that it was Lapied who was operating the heliographic camera.
 The report for this crucial day begins at 5 a.m. and continues until 3.15pm in the afternoon.
 'From 9.30 a.m. to 10 a.m.: The brightness of the sun increases at first, then gradually fades.
 The 2nd contact is easily observed; very faint ripples - Some good photographs - From 10.15 to 11am: Until 11am the equatorials can still observe; but the photography has nothing more to do'.
-The story continues with Mr Fleuriais's 'Appreciation of the phenomenon of the ligament, referring on the one hand to the artificial observations in Luxembourg, and on the other hand to real observations, and I have come to the conclusion that the size of the said ligament depends essentially, if not completely, on the size of the undulations'.
+The story continues with Mr Fleuriais's 'Appreciation of the phenomenon of contacts'.
+He states that he had 'paid the greatest attention to the phenomenon of the ligament, referring on the one hand to the artificial observations in Luxembourg, and on the other hand to real observations, and I have come to the conclusion that the size of the said ligament depends essentially, if not completely, on the size of the undulations'.